qcri-social/AIDR/Installation-Instructions.md

 * Next build `aidr-task-managerEAR.ear` file through `mvn install -f pom-ear.xml`.
 * Deploy the aidr-task-managerEAR.ear file to Glassfish.

+# 12. AIDR Analytics

+The `aidr-analytics` module is meant to provide data for various analytics and visualization of categorized tweet data.

+Steps to deploy `aidr-analytics`:

+* Create a new database called `aidr_analysis`.
+Grant appropriate table and trigger permissions (similar to the instructions for setting up the `aidr_predict` database.
+Run the `db_update.sql` script in the `db_scripts` folder.

+* For first time build, set the property `hibernate.hbm2ddl.auto` to `create`.
+For subsequent deployments, change the value to `update`.

+**WARNING**: Setting "hibernate.hbm2ddl.auto" to `create` drops and creates the aidr_analysis database!

+* Create a new JDBC resource in server (e.g., Glassfish) to match the JNDI name `JNDI/aidr_analysis` used in `src/main/resource/META-INF/persistence.xml`.
+Attach it with `connection pool` set to that of the `aidr_analysis` database.

+* Build using maven and deploy the WAR file.

 # Known Issues